The Importance of Cybersecurity for Practitioners and Legal Practice

 Simple tips to minimise your risk

 Each year, the Society undertakes a census where questions are asked of practices regarding a different range of topics.
-In the 2023 census, practices were asked various questions relating to their cybersecurity practices.
-Through this census, it was discovered that:
+In the 2024 practice return, practices were asked various questions relating to their cybersecurity practices.
+Through this practice return, it was discovered that:

-• 49% of respondents do not have any form of multi factor authentication enabled;
+• 47% of respondents do not have any form of multi factor authentication enabled, down from 48% of respondents in 2023.

-• 25% of respondents do not maintain an offline backup of files away from their internal network or within the cloud;
+• 23% of respondents do not maintain an offline backup of files away from their internal network or within the cloud, down from 25% of respondents in 2023.

-• 55% of respondents have not undertaken an IT security audit within the last two years;
+• 47% of respondents have not undertaken an IT security audit within the last two years, down from 55% of respondents in 2023.

-• 50% of respondents retain emails within their email inbox for longer than 24 months or do not delete them at all; and
+• 58% of respondents retain emails within their email inbox for longer than 24 months or do not delete them at all, up from 50% of respondents in 2023 and

-• 36% of respondents do not train their staff to identify phishing or social engineering attacks.
+• 31% of respondents do not train their staff to identify phishing or social engineering attacks, down from 36% of respondents in 2023.

 It’s been proven that taking small risk mitigation steps to strengthen your cyber awareness can lead to the reduction of overall cyber incidents.
 While there are many technical controls that can be implemented on a computer or mobile device (such as firewalls and security policies), there are many things you can do to strengthen your cyber security defenses.
 We’ve provided some simple yet effective tips below that you can implement in your day-to-day cyber environment.